RachitVig/custom_map/README.md

 # 📄 File Description

-### `src/CustomMap.ts`
+## `src/CustomMap.ts`

-Contains the Google Maps wrapper class and the `Mappable` interface.
+This is the core of the project.

+It contains:

+- The `Mappable` interface
+- The `CustomMap` wrapper class
+- Marker creation logic
+- InfoWindow handling

-The map never depends on domain-specific classes—it only knows about the `Mappable` contract.
+The map does not depend on any specific application class.
+It only depends on the `Mappable` contract.

 ---

-### `src/index.ts`
+## `src/index.ts`

 Application entry point.

-Responsibilities include:
+Responsibilities:

 - Loading Google Maps dynamically
-- Reading the API key from environment variables
+- Reading environment variables
-- Creating sample objects
+- Creating example implementations
-- Rendering markers on the map
+- Adding markers to the map

 ---

-### `.env`
+## `.env`

-Stores your local Google Maps API Key.
+Stores your local Google Maps API key.

-**Never commit this file to GitHub.**
+⚠️ Never commit this file.

 Example: